yschen13/yschen13.github.io/docs/index.md

   * by [Prof. Terrence Sejnowski](https://cnl.salk.edu) from Salk (Yes, my PI)
   * for whoever wants to know about computational neuroscience.

-### Teaching Expericences
+### Service
+* Reviewer for _Proceedings of the National Academy of Sciences_
+* Reviewer for _Neural Computation_
-* TA for system computational neuroscience
+* Graduate instructor assistant for system computational neuroscience, UCSD
-* TA for bioinformatics
+* Graduate instructor assistant for bioinformatics, UCSD

 ### Awards
 * Kavli-Helinski Fellowship (08/2021)